MrPenguin07/cisco-send/README.md

 ```

 Replace `<input_file>` with the path to the config file for the cisco device (Router/Switch)
-  - --device-file and --delay are optional to override the defaults.

 You'll likely want to add the script to your `$PATH` ie. ~/.local/bin/